 Your First 30 Days Wearing Dentures

 It'll take some time to get used to wearing your new dentures.
-The good news is that our dentists and their staff are ready to help you on your journey.
+The good news is that our dentist and staff are ready to help you on your journey.

 We do everything in our power to ensure your dentures fit comfortably and look natural.
 But there are also things you can do at home to help make your transition smoother.